September 12, 2019

 - Promotion click

 The thing here is that not all of the aforementioned steps should be treated as actual interactions that affect the bounce rate.
 For example, Product impression is not an interaction.
-A regular pageview tag already fires on a products list page so why would you need to track the product impression as an additional interaction?
+A regular pageview tag already fires on a product list page so why would you need to track the product impression as an additional interaction?

 The same principle should apply to product detail views, promotion impression, checkout (if navigating through every step reloads the page).
 Everything that is related to impressions/views of something should not be considered as actual interactions in GA.
 At least, that’s the rule I follow.